Student Code of Conduct - Academic Integrity

-Faculty can find the relevant forms and resources for the Academic Integrity process in myInfo, under the Academic Integrity Resources tab or by contacting email@example.com
+Instructors can find the relevant forms and resources for the academic integrity investigation process under the Resources tab on menu on the lefthand side of this page or by contacting firstname.lastname@example.org

 The Academic Integrity Code provides members of the University Community with general guidelines for appropriate academic behaviours and identifies prohibited Academic Conduct.
 It outlines the responsibilities, expectations, violations, and procedural requirements including investigations into a concern in violation of the Code, and provides potential sanctions for Students who have committed an offence under the Code.